 In addition, the control layout is pretty traditional, it comes with neck and bridge volume controls, a master tone, three-way pickup selector and a master volume control located at the lower cutaway bout.

 However, the most appealing feature out of all is the pair of Broad’Tron humbucking pickups that provide all the necessary high-output roar for players who want a powerhouse sound.

-But that’s not all, as you can see, there’s really a lot that we can talk about this guitar, such as the 12-inch fretboard radius, the super-slim U-profile neck shape, the 22 medium jumbo frets, and a Bigsby-licensed B50 vibrato tailpiece.
+But that’s not all, as you can see, there’s really a lot that we can talk about this jazz guitar, such as the 12-inch fretboard radius, the super-slim U-profile neck shape, the 22 medium jumbo frets, and a Bigsby-licensed B50 vibrato tailpiece.
 What I also like about the Gretsch Streamliner is that it comes with classic Gretsch styling with Pearloid block inlays, F-holes, and two-ply white and black body binding.

 When it comes to performance, just as you can imagine, the G2655T is really fun to play.
 The guitar comes all set-up out of the box, it comes with low action and the strings possessing a springy feel.

 Before we end, I’d also like to point out that the Broad’Tron pickups are noticeably darker sounding with plenty of output, deep lows, growly midrange and cutting highs.
 So if you combine all of these into one piece, you’ll get a deliciously smooth sound when confronted with distortion.

 Overall, we can’t quite call this jazz guitar a budget-friendly one, but we can definitely put it between affordable and mid-range.
 It comes with a reasonable price while it checks all the boxes of how a jazz guitar should perform and sound like.